joshbduncan/regex-playground/README.md

 Copyright 2023 Josh Duncan (joshbduncan.com)
 ```

+## 📂 File Loading

+You can load files from within the TUI using the "CTRL+L" keybinding while in the main text input area.

 ## 💾 Saving

-You can save the resulting text (after applying the substitution to your matches) via the `CTRL+S` keybinding.
+Save the resulting text (after applying the substitution to your matches) via the `CTRL+S` keybinding.

 ## Rabbit Holes